AllenInstitute/np_services/README.md

 ## **Aims**
 The aim of this document is to provide practical advice and guidelines to help simplify the coordination of complex experiments.

 We've tried to create a framework that's as minimalistic, flexible, and widely-applicable as possible.
 In our own experiments, it was straightforward to make all of the devices and services we use conform to this framework.

 It isn't a library of code that you need to learn and start using: more like a series of good practices that we've found to be helpful in keeping code manageable.

+You may find it useful if:
+- you're planning systems neuroscience experiments, but don't have much experience coding
+- you have existing experiments that are becoming unwieldy
+- you need to maintain the internal Allen Institute `np_services` package

 Examples are written in Python using object-oriented programming paradigms, but the concepts will transfer to Matlab or other general-purpose languages.

 ## **Nomenclature**